PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

   .
 ```

-This tells fuge not to start up any containers.
+This tells Fuge not to start up any containers.
 If we open up a shell prompt we can start both of our containers manually by running:

 ```sh
 $ docker run -p 27107:27017 -d mongo
 $ docker run -p 6379:6379 -d redis
 ```

-If we now start up our system using fuge:
+If we now start up our system using Fuge:

 ```sh
 $ fuge shell fuge/fuge.yml
 fuge> ps
 ```

-We can see that the containers are grayed out and will not be managed by fuge.
+We can see that the containers are grayed out and will not be managed by Fuge.
 Note that we still need to tell our system about these containers so that our services can resolve them via DNS.
-Lets go ahead and start the system as before:
+Let's go ahead and start the system as before:

 ```sh
 fuge> start all